The Raiselig Dossier: Demon's Eye

 Would they laugh?
 Clap themselves on the back and celebrate their cleverness, even though not a one of them was there on the circle of the Edi?
 Would they celebrate their success, though they had done no more than look to the holy-folk to do what they could not?
 Would they think themselves heroes, when it was not a heroic thing that had been done?

 Maybe someday a clever or brave child would go to look.
 They’d see the empty cavern.
 They’d know.
 The world would change for them then, too.
-Perhaps they would sit down to way.
+Perhaps they would sit down to wait.
 Grow hungry.
 Change.
 Maybe then it wouldn’t be a lie.

 There was a tug.
 The road called.
 There were things to do.
 People to help.
 People to hurt.
 There was nothing else to be done.